CosmWasm/sylvia/README.md

 }
 ```

 `module` is meant to be used when implementing interface on the contract.
-It's purpose
+Its purpose
 is to inform `sylvia` where is the contract defined.
 If the contract is implemented in the same
 scope this attribute can and should be omitted.